bradley-erickson/bradley-erickson.github.io/_pages/cv.md

   * University: WSU
   * Advisor: Dr. Deppa
   * Aug.
 2019 - Apr.
 2020
+  * Description:
 	  * Use Python to implement an extractive based article summarizer.
 Input a variety of articles relating to a similar topic and output a summary consisting of sentences from the articles.
 Also analyze the choice of words based on news sources of similar bias rating to compare and contrast.

 * Comparing self-extracted to third-party audio for classifying genre
   * Computer Science capstone
   * University: WSU
   * Advisory: None
   * Jan.
 2020 - Apr.
 2020
+  * Description:
 	  * Using self-extracted and third-party audio features, two artificial neural networks are created to compare the accuracy in classifying the musical genre.

 * Rhyme Scheme Pattern Detector
   * Independent Research
   * Spring 2019
+  * Description:
 	  * Used python to analyze the phonetics of lyrics to determine a rhyme scheme.
 Created 3 methods of checking: last word only, all phonetics, and only rhyming parts of words.
 Check the predicted pattern versus actual pattern for accuracy.

 Skills
 ======